gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 The build of a stroom proxy where the stroom applications are running in docker containers.
 The operating system (OS) build for a 'dockerised' stroom proxy is minimal RHEL/CentOS 7 plus the docker-ce & docker-compose packages.
 Neither of the pre-requisites are available from the CentOS ditribution.
+It will also be necessary to open additional ports on the system firewall (where appropriate).
 &nbsp;

 ### Download and install docker
-To download and install - docker-ce - from the internet, a new 'repo' file is downloaded first. e.g. as *root* user:
+To download and install - docker-ce - from the internet, a new 'repo' file is downloaded first, that provides access to the docker.com repository. e.g. as *root* user:
 &nbsp;

 - wget https://download.docker.com/linux/centos/docker-ce.repo -O /etc/yum.repos.d/docker-ce.repo
 - yum install docker-ce.x86_64

-This will install the packages - docker-ce docker-ce-cli & containerd.io
+The packages - docker-ce docker-ce-cli & containerd.io - will be installed

 &nbsp;